SeRi0uS007/SteamMarketToolbox/README.md

 ## Features

 - Expanding the lots list on one page to 100 items;
-- Displaying the 24 hours volume on a lot row.
+- Displaying the 24 hours volume on a lot row;
-- Displaying all marketable apps in right menu for */market/search*
+- Displaying all marketable apps in right menu for */market/search*.

 > Warning.
 This is a beta release.
 Features are subject to change.